 A member of Adventist Health System, Florida Hospitals mission is to extend the healing ministry of Christ.
 Encompassing seven Florida Hospitals in Flagler, Lake and Volusia counties, the Florida Hospital Central Florida Division - North Region is the largest hospital system in the area, with 1,226 beds and more than 7,800 employees.
 The Florida Hospital Central Florida Division - North Region includes Florida Hospital DeLand in DeLand, Florida Hospital Fish Memorial in Orange City, Florida Hospital Flagler in Palm Coast, Florida Hospital Memorial Medical Center in Daytona Beach, Florida Hospital Oceanside in Ormond Beach, Florida Hospital New Smyrna in New Smyrna Beach, and Florida Hospital Waterman in Tavares.

-About Florida Cancer Specialists & Research Institute: (FLCancer.com)
+About Florida Cancer Specialists and Research Institute: (FLCancer.com)

 * Prior to approval